How does Posture Studio Pilates differ?

 I hate to exercise.
 I'm not fit enough.
 I'm too old.
 I'm not coordinated.

 We hear one if not all of these sentences on a regular basis, and the truth is that none of this matters.
 Honestly.
 Pilates is perfect for those who hate to exercise because it's not like any "exercise" you've ever experienced.
 You might just find that you like to exercise - you just never knew that exercise could feel so good.
-At Posture Studio we work with people of all fitness levels, ages, coordination levels...it really doesn't matter.
-When you walk into our studio, you will see both young people and elderly people, people who are working post-rehab, and others who are athletes in training .
-It's one of the beauties of Posture Studio Pilates.
-There are no age limits or particular body types that are a prerequisite.
+One of the beauties of Posture Studio Pilates is that there are no age limits or particular body types that are a prerequisite.
 There is a place for everyone.

 Exercising was enjoyable again.